What Makes Outdoor Concrete Steps Slip-Resistant?

 Outdoor steps perform best when poured with strong concrete mixes, typically 3000 PSI or higher.
 Higher-strength concrete resists surface erosion, which helps preserve texture even in high-traffic areas.
 Aggregate selection also matters.
 Angular stone maintains micro-texture longer than rounded aggregate, which tends to polish with wear.

 When concrete is designed specifically for exterior use, it holds up better against weather and abrasion, keeping steps safer for longer.
-Discover how surface texture and material choices improve traction and durability in the guide to anti-slip and wear resistance of concrete pavement.

 Drainage Prevents Slippery Conditions Before They Start